Honey Davenport: 2022–present: Love Is God, God Save the Queens and other projects

 In November 2021, Davenport and Manila Luzon released a collaborative single and music video called "Love Is God", the first song off of Davenport's five-track EP of the same name, which debuted in January 2022.
 Love Is God spans genres including pop, disco, house and reggaeton, and it features collaborations with Kevin Aviance, LaLa Ri, Jackie Cox and Tammie Brown.
 The music video for "Thrive", the track with Aviance, was released together with the EP.
 A short musical film titled Love Is God: The Visual Album, consisting of "a story woven together by all the songs on the EP", was scheduled to come out later in 2022.
 Davenport directed the film.

 Davenport co-starred (as herself) in God Save the Queens, a feature-length film that premiered at the Palm Springs International Film Festival in January 2023.
 The film "[follows] three different Drag Queens, in LA, New York and Las Vegas, all navigating their way through their careers and personal struggles".

 In June 2023, Davenport debuted a single called "Mighty Legendary".
 A "Legends Only" remix of the song, featuring Alaska Thunderfuck, was released with an accompanying music video in September of that year.
 The video, sponsored by the online PrEP provider Mistr, was partially filmed at the Trixie Motel.

-Davenport is to release a line of perfume called Pollen 8 and a makeup line called Bee Yourself.
-She is also working on a musical collaboration with Jan Sport and a podcast called The Wake and Bake with Jasmine Masters.
+In May 2026, Davenport won the International Mr. Leather competition in Chicago, Illinois.